 Links with optimized anchor text in articles or press releases distributed on other sites.
 For example:

 In other words, don’t optimize anchor texts.
-I’ve seen optimized anchor texts ruin a site’s SEO through gradual algorithmic penalization.
-The best I can say about it is that it’s extremely risky.
+We’ve seen optimized anchor texts ruin a site’s SEO through gradual algorithmic penalization.
+The best we can say about it is that it’s extremely risky.

 That’s a great question.
-There are several types of safe anchors that I recommend:
+There are several types of safe anchors that we recommend:

 - Naked URLs like this one: www.quicksprout.com